CharaChorder/docs/docs/CharaChorder X.rst

 At this point, your CharaChorder X will automatically reboot and the CharaChorder drive will have disappeared.
 Congratulations!
 You have successfully updated your device.
-You can check your device’s firmware version by following the steps :ref:`here<Checking your Device’s Firmware>`.
+You can check your device’s firmware version by following the steps :ref:`here<CharaChorder X:Checking your Device’s Firmware>`.

 Understanding the Settings
 --------------------------